patconnole/openc2_companion/README.md

 **The "action" field is obviously simple**; it's just one word, and can only be a word from the actions listed in the Language Spec.

-**"target" is its own beast.** Sure, it's always a one-key-dictionary, with key a word from the Language Spec targets, but what about the value of that dictionsary?
+**"target" is its own beast.** Sure, it's always a one-key-dictionary, with key a word from the Language Spec targets, but what about the value of that dictionary?
 For example,

 How did we know that ipv4_net is a one-value string array?